2000 Jarafa mosque massacre: Perpetrator

-Abbas al-Baqir Abbas (1967-December 8, 2000) was from Al-Dasis in the northern part of Al Jazirah.
+Abbas al-Baqir Abbas (عباس الباقر عباس) was 33 years old and from Al-Dasis in the northern part of Al Jazirah.
 It was reported that his mother had left their home due to his religious fanaticism and that he beat his sister, accusing her of infidelity.
 He studied economics at Tripoli University, but was forced to leave Libya because of leading Islamist groups and thus threatening security.
-He was a former member of the Popular Defense Forces, fighting rebels in the southern part of Sudan.
+He was a former member of the Popular Defence Forces, fighting rebels in the southern part of Sudan.

 Initially being a member of Ansar al-Sunna, Abbas left due to religious differences and joined Takfir wal-Hijra.
 It was said that he had repeatedly threatened members of Ansar al-Sunna with an attack similar to the one in 1994.
 Because of these threats, he was arrested in 1998 for four months, and again a few months prior to the shooting, along with 20 other people suspected of being members of Takfir wal-Hijra.
 However, he repented and claimed to have abandoned the group and its ideas, and as a result, he was released.